Complete Guide to Fats

 Reach your daily lipid goal

-Lipids should represent 25 to 35% of your total calories, or about 55 to 85 g for a 2,000 kcal diet.
+Fats should represent 25 to 35% of your total calories, or about 55 to 85 g for a 2,000 kcal diet.
 Spread them throughout the day by integrating various sources: olive oil on salads, a quarter of an avocado at lunch, a few almonds as a snack.

 Saturated, unsaturated, and trans: the guide

-Saturated fatty acids (found in butter, cream, fatty meat, and coconut oil) are heat-stable, but their excess increases LDL-cholesterol.
+Saturated fatty acids (found in butter, cream, fatty meat, and coconut oil) are heat-stable, but their excess increases LDL cholesterol.
 Current recommendations suggest not exceeding 10% of total calories in saturated fats.

 The omega-3 / omega-6 balance

-Omega-6 (sunflower, corn, soybean oils) and omega-3 (fish, flax, rapeseed) are both essential, but their ratio matters.
-The optimal ratio is estimated between 1:1 and 4:1 (omega-6:omega-3), yet the modern Western diet often reaches 15:1 or even 20:1.
+Omega-6 (sunflower, corn, soy oil) and omega-3 (fish, flax, canola) are both essential, but their ratio matters.
+The optimal ratio is estimated between 1:1 and 4:1 (omega-6:omega-3), yet modern Western diets often reach 15:1 or even 20:1.

 Smoke points of cooking oils